awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost.md

 The [XGBoost](https://github.com/dmlc/xgboost) \(eXtreme Gradient Boosting\) is a popular and efficient open\-source implementation of the gradient boosted trees algorithm\.
 Gradient boosting is a supervised learning algorithm that attempts to accurately predict a target variable by combining an ensemble of estimates from a set of simpler and weaker models\.
 The XGBoost algorithm performs well in machine learning competitions because of its robust handling of a variety of data types, relationships, distributions, and the variety of hyperparameters that you can fine\-tune\.
 You can use XGBoost for regression, classification \(binary and multiclass\), and ranking problems\.

-You can use the new release of the XGBoost algorithm either as an Amazon SageMaker built\-in algorithm or as a framework to run training scripts in your local environments\.
+You can use the new release of the XGBoost algorithm either as a Amazon SageMaker built\-in algorithm or as a framework to run training scripts in your local environments\.
 This implementation has a smaller memory footprint, better logging, improved hyperparameter validation, and an expanded set of metrics than the original versions\.
 It provides an XGBoost `estimator` that executes a training script in a managed XGBoost environment\.
-The current release of Amazon SageMaker XGBoost is based on the original XGBoost versions 0\.90 and 1\.0\.
+The current release of SageMaker XGBoost is based on the original XGBoost versions 0\.90 and 1\.0\.

 ## Supported versions<a name="xgboost-supported-versions"></a>
 + Framework \(open source\) mode: 0\.90\-1, 0\.90\-2, 1\.0\-1